helm/helm-www/content/docs/topics/charts_hooks.md

 The following hooks are defined:

-- crd-install: Executes after templates are rendered, but before the regular installation has been run.
-Use with caution, and when possible use the `crds/` directory instead.
+- crd-install: In Helm 2, this executes after templates are rendered, but before the regular installation has been run.
+In Helm 3, this has been deprecated in favor of the `crds/` directory.
 - pre-install: Executes after templates are rendered, but before any resources are created in Kubernetes.
 - post-install: Executes after all resources are loaded into Kubernetes